journey-js/journey/README.md

 Journey is a client-side Javascript router, used when building Single Page Applications.

 If you are new to developing Single Page Applications (SPA) you can read through the [Overview](overview.md) section.
+To setup your development environment, see the [Development Setup](dev-setup.md) section.

 When developing a Single Page application, we need to display different views depending on certain criteria.
 The most common way is to use the URL to determine which view to show.